ryuji0123/embedding/README.md

  ```

  Since notebooks directory is in .gitignore, you do not warry about it when you add files and commit.
- Then, you can run jupyterlab with this command:
+ Then, you can run jupyterlab in docker container with this command:
  ```
- $ jupyter lab --port 18888 --ip=0.0.0.0 --allow-root
+ $ ./jupyter_run.sh
  ```